-attributes or FDP ITC.2 Import of user data with security attributes, or FCS CKM.1 Cryptographic key generation], FCS CKM.4 Cryptographic key destruction.
+security attributes, or FCS\CKM.1 Cryptographic key generation], FCS\CKM.4 Cryptographic key destruction.

-FCS COP.1/ECDAA Hierarchical to: FCS_COP.1.1/ECDAA Cryptographic operation that meet the following: TPM Rev. 2.0
+FCS\COP.1/ECDAA

+Hierarchical to:

+FCS\COP.1.1/ECDAA

-The TSF shall perform the TPM 2.0 EccCommitCompute function and TPM 2.0 EcDaa function41 in accordance with the specified cryptographic algorithm ECC over $GF(p)^{42}$ and cryptographic key sizes 128 to 640 bits43
+The TSF shall perform the TPM 2.0 EccCommitCompute function and TPM 2.0 EcDaa function in accordance with the specified cryptographic algorithm ECC over $GF(p)^{42}$ and cryptographic key sizes 128 to 640 bits that meet the following: TPM Rev. 2.0

-The security functionality is resistant against side channel analysis and other attacks described in [52].
+The security functionality is resistant against side channel analysis and other attacks described in [50].
 To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards).

-IFDP ITC.1 Import of user data without security attributes or FDP ITC.2 Import of user data with security attributes, or FCS CKM.1 Cryptographic key generation], FCS CKM.4 Cryptographic key destruction.
+[FDP\ITC.1 Import of user data without security attributes or FDP\ITC.2 Import of user data with security attributes, or FCS\CKM.1 Cryptographic key generation], FCS\CKM.4 Cryptographic key destruction.

-FCS COP.1/SHA Hierarchical to: FCS COP.1.1/SHA Cryptographic operation
+FCS\COP.1/SHA Hierarchical to: FCS\COP.1.1/SHA Cryptographic operation

-The TSF shall perform hashing44 in accordance with the specified cryptographic algorithm SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384 and SHA-3/51245 and cryptographic key size none46 that meet the following: FIPS 180-4 [42] and FIPS 202 [43]47.
+The TSF shall perform hashing in accordance with the specified cryptographic algorithm SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-3/224, SHA-3/256, SHA-3/384 and SHA-3/512 and cryptographic key size none that meet the following: FIPS 180-4 [40] and FIPS 202 [41].

-1) The security functionality is resistant against side channel analysis and timing attacks as described in [52].
-To fend off attackers with high attack potential an adequate security level must be used (references can be found in national and international documents and standards)..
+- 1) The security functionality is resistant against side channel analysis and timing attacks as described in [50].
+To fend off attackers with high attack potential an adequate security level must be used (references can be found in national and international documents and standards).. - (2) The length of the data to hash has to be a multiple of one byte.
+Arbitrary bit lengths are not supported.